Wallside's History: A Labor of Love

 He loved coming to work, and he enthusiastically took visitors on tours of his factory.
 This is where we do this, he would say.
 This is how we make this.

 He cared greatly for the workers who showed their commitment to his ideals, and he was well-liked by them in return.
 Factory workers welcomed his frequent visits to the floor.
 Every year his employees and contractors celebrated his birthday with an office party.

 Parkinson's disease began demanding his time and capacities in the 1990s, but Martin Blanck continued to come to the office until December 2000, when he no longer could.
 He died in January 2001.

 His funeral was huge, and after his death his family received letters and faxes from across Metro Detroit including from people who said they had bought Wallside Windows and wanted to say how much they thought of Martin Blanck and what he stood for.

 His employees took up a collection among themselves and commissioned a portrait of their late boss that today hangs outside his former office in the company's 72,000-square-foot factory in Taylor, just east of Metro Airport.
 Wallside Windows is one of the largest employers in Taylor.

-With about 200 employees and hundreds more contractors, Wallside Windows is the largest home-improvement company in the United States that serves a single geographic market.
+With about 140 employees and hundreds more contractors, Wallside Windows is one of the largest window manufacturing and home-improvement companies in the United States.

 Three generations later, Martin Blanck's values are still paramount today in the company run by his sons and grandson.